 Know Where to Go for Care

-HCA Midwest Health has 11 ERs conveniently located throughout the Kansas City area, with the shortest wait times in the region.
+HCA Midwest Health has 11 ERs conveniently located throughout the Kansas City area, with short wait times in the region.
 Also, all of our emergency rooms are prepared with equipment and care specially designed for your kids.
 In fact, all of our ERs exceed the national average for pediatric readiness.

 With our CareNow Urgent Care centers, walk-in care has never been more convenient.
 We offer 8 locations across the metro and Web Check-In® to reduce time in waiting room.